VTickner/odin-rock-paper-scissors/README.md

 - Created flowchart to show how the game will work
 - Created a basic HTML page (initially game will played within the browser developer console)
 - Broke the game down into smaller sections to code and then test each part as I went along:
-  - Coded initial value setup, get player input, check player input and redo get player input if not a correct option
+  - Initial value setup, get player input, check player input and redo get player input if not a correct option
-  - Coded random number (to be used for computer selection)
+  - Generate random number (to be used for computer selection)
-  - Coded computer selection
+  - Get computer selection
-  - Coded a comparison to work out who won that round and added a point to the winner's score
+  - Compare who won that round and add a point to the winner's score
+  - Play further rounds until either the player or computer scores = 5
+  - Output overall winner of the game with scores.
+- Refactored the JavaScript to make DRY.
   TODO

-- Refactored the JavaScript to make DRY.

 ### Built with

 - HTML5
 - JavaScript

-TODO

 ### What I learned